shahidptv/sanity/README.md

 Sanity is a headless Content Management System (CMS), It is a composable content cloud.
 Sanity is the most flexible, entirely composable solution for content — and meet our modern architecture ambitions.

-To Create a Website in Next JS using Headless CMS Sanity, TailwindCSS, TypeScript and Drizzle Postgre SQl we must have our environment setup ready.
-If we are going to create Next Js application first time then we must follow these steps:
+Before going to Create a Website in Next JS using Headless CMS Sanity and Drizzle Postgre SQl we must have our environment setup ready.
+If we are going to create Next Js application # first time then we must follow these steps:

 ✔ Step-1: Install Integrated Development Environment (IDE) Visual Studio Code (VS Code) using link:  https://code.visualstudio.com/